 Who is participating in the survey?

-Our State of Infrastructure and Engagement annual survey focuses on those working in the sector.
+Our State of Infrastructure and Engagement annual survey focuses on those working in the sector in Australia and Aotearoa New Zealand.

 To find out what members of the Australian public are saying about infrastructure delivery, engagement, social risk and trust in the sector to deliver the projects Australia needs, check out our Australian Perspectives on Infrastructure Survey Series.